-8.0 Conclusion
+9.0 Conclusion

-8.1 The feedback from all of the PDGs and Scrutiny will be reported to the January Cabinet for consideration in order to set a balanced 2017/18 budget and agree a forward plan.
-Early in the New Year senior management will meet to establish a strategic plan of how £1m of savings in the next four years can be achieved.
-This process will be based upon giving Members a series of options, some of which may require short term investment, to generate medium or long term savings.
-The savings options will need to be considered across all Member meetings, based upon the priorities contained within the new corporate plan.
+9.1 The feedback from all of the PDGs and Scrutiny will be reported to the January Cabinet for consideration in order to set a balanced 2018/19 budget and agree a forward plan.
+Group Managers will be working with Leadership Team and elected members in order to determine ways in which savings of £1m can be achieved over the next three years, based on the priorities identified in the Corporate Plan.
 Having identified possible savings, there will need to be careful consideration of their potential impact, probable lead times for delivery of that saving and any associated disengagement costs or possible 'spend to save' implications that would arise.

-Contact for more information: Andrew Jarrett - Director of Finance, Assets &
+Contact for more information: Andrew Jarrett

-Resources (01884 234242 / ajarrett@middevon.gov.uk)
+Director of Finance, Assets & Resources

+ajarrett@middevon.gov.uk

-Circulation of the Report: Management Team, Members and relevant
+Circulation of the Report: Leadership Team